WtireXoo/PIEGPOEP/README.md

 1. Discord tools 1-15

+# How to install

+To be able to use this, you are going to need a c# workload in the Visual Studio installer.

 # FAQ

 Q: Is it a virus? // A: Hell no. You can put the exe in the virustotal.